adrikachowdhury/Text-Insight-Dashboard/README.md

 streamlit run app.py
 ```

+**Step 4 (Optional) - Run the Notebook**

+If you want to test this out on a notebook like the Google Colab, then try with `analyzer_colab.ipynb`.

 ---

 ## 📁 Project Structure
 ```
 text-insight-dashboard/
 │
 ├── app.py                     # Streamlit UI - all layout and visual logic
 ├── analyzer.py                # Analysis engine - all text processing functions
+├── analyzer_colab.ipynb       # Whole implementation in notebook
 ├── requirements.txt           # Dependencies
 └── README.md                  # You are here
 ```

 The project is deliberately split into two files. `analyzer.py` is